mh07607/odin-shop_landing_page/README.md

 # odin-online_shop
-Landing page for a hypothetical online shop built using mainly CSS and HTML.
+Landing page for a hypothetical online clothing brand built using mainly CSS and HTML.